 Prams often look very classy and pretty.
 The suspension makes them easy to push and often with a light bounce which can feel like rocking to a baby.
 However the downside of prams is that they are usually big and bulky and therefore awkward and heavy to take down.
 Prams are probably more suited to those who do a lot of walking.
 Taking down a pram to get it into a car boot everyday is not easy feat.

 2) Travel System – A travel system combines a buggy with a car seat and sometimes a carry cot.
+You can find a guide on the best travel systems over at Kidsco.
 The car seat will clip onto the frame with the buggy seat tipping into position to accommodate it.

 Many parents favour this option due to cost and the fact that you get everything in one package including the car seat.
 They usually cost less than traditional prams and adapt to a baby’s growing needs.
 They can usually be used from birth right up to 3/4 years.
 The downsides being – weight, again they can be bulky, although much easier to fold up and place in a car, they are not so easy to fold up and carry onto a bus by yourself.
 Also parents should be aware that car seats are not designed for baby’s to sleep in any longer than they are in a car and should be taken out of the car seat ASAP once inside.

 3) Jogger buggy – Baby Jogger strollers are great for parents who like to exercise and in particular run or jog.